OSINT

 translate

-Sources are monitored in over 75 languages and dialects.
-Non-English events are automatically translated and classified — from Arabic conflict reports to Hindi disaster alerts to Ukrainian front-line dispatches.
+Events are ingested in over 60 languages.
+Non-English content is automatically translated, classified, and geocoded — from Arabic conflict reports to Ukrainian front-line dispatches to Farsi social media.
 Language is not a barrier to awareness.

 fact_check